 As for finishing, I prefer solvent-based varnish or shellac; waterbase doesn’t bring out the warmth.
 Gel varnish works well on figured wood to pop the figure without a producing a muddy look.

-Bring out the character and texture of any woodworking project with the FREE Bluprint mini-class Flawless Finishing.
+Bring out the character and texture of any woodworking project with the FREE Craftsy mini-class Flawless Finishing.
 Sign up today to enjoy high-definition video lessons and expert instruction from furniture maker Robert Spiece.